Koushikphy/Koushikphy.github.io/_posts/2020-05-10-linkerlibraries.md

 ```
 ln -s /path_to_file/libfftw.so.3.5.1 /path_available_to_linker/libfftw.so
 ```
-Now the linker utility will easily find the symolic link and from there the actual library files.
+Now the linker utility will easily find the symbolic link and from there the actual library files.
 ##### Useful Links:
 <a href='https://linux.die.net/man/1/ld'>https://linux.die.net/man/1/ld</a>